collectiveaccess/ProvidenceDocs/_source/workflow/workflow.rst

 Configuration
 -------------

-Unlike other location tracking options, which explicitly record location in a specific place in the database, workflow-based location tracking calculates the current location of an object by looking at a range of related records, comparing their dates, and selecting the most recently dated.
+Unlike the other location tracking options, which only handle storage locations, workflow-based location tracking calculates the current location of an object by looking at a range of related records - including Loans and Occurrences - comparing their dates, and selecting the most recently dated.
 What types of records are considered and which date elements in those records are used for comparison are entirely configurable.

 Workflow-based location tracking can supplement direct object-location reference or movement-based tracking.
 That is, locations recorded with those two methods may be part of the mix of records workflow-based tracking considers when calculating the current location, but they don't have to be.

+Step 1
+^^^^^^
 Primary configuration is done in **app.conf** through the **current_location_criteria** directive. current_location_criteria is an associative array the keys of which are the primary types you want considered.
 Relevant primary types for location tracking are: ca_storage_locations, ca_loans, ca_movements, ca_object_lots and ca_occurrences.
 Each primary type has a sub-array the keys of which are sub-types (except for ca_storage_locations for which it is a relationship type).
 Each sub-type/relationship type in turn has an array of options.
 For example:

 .. code-block:: none